michaelteter/michaelteter.github.io/_posts/2024-07-25-custom-light-dark.md

   fi
 }

-alias wezl='change_themes "Alabaster" "Default Light+" "light"' alias wezd='change_themes "3024 (dark) (terminal.sexy)" "Panda Syntax" "dark"'
+alias light='change_themes "Alabaster" "Default Light+" "light"' alias dark='change_themes "3024 (dark) (terminal.sexy)" "Panda Syntax" "dark"'
 ```

 Then from any terminal app that's using zshell and my normal zshell dotfile,

-`wezl` to change my themes to Light mode.
+`light` to change my themes to Light mode.

-`wezd` to change the themes to Dark mode.
+`dark` to change the themes to Dark mode.

 Obviously you can choose your own theme names in the aliases, and you can change the alias names as well.
+(Be sure to check `which dark` or whatever names you choose so you don't
+shadow some other program with that name.)

 Remember to `source ~/.zshrc` after you change your zshell config file so your changes are recognized in your current shell while setting this up.